-Fall 2020 Update: On July 21, campus announced that Berkeley will begin the fall semester with fully remote delivery of instruction for at least two weeks, with limited in-person instruction to follow (assuming public health conditions permit).
+Spring 2021 Update: On September 29, campus announced that Berkeley will begin the spring semester with fully remote delivery of instruction for at least two weeks, with limited in-person instruction to follow (assuming public health conditions permit).
 Additional information will be posted to the Instruction FAQ.

 This webpage lists all service adjustments that the Office of the Registrar has made as a result of COVID-19.
 The Office of the Registrar is not offering in-person services at this time.
 If a service is not listed on this page, the normal process and policy apply.
 Please see the topic’s designated page on this website for more information.

 If you need to mail something to us please use USPS.
 Due to shelter in place restrictions we are not able to accept deliveries from UPS, FedEx, or DHL.
 Mail is only checked once per week during shelter in place, so we encourage you to send documents and payments electronically if possible.

 Cal Student Central requests should be submitted by opening a case on their website.

 - Questions concerning diplomas can be sent to firstname.lastname@example.org.
 Students who graduated in the fall Students who graduated will receive an email when the diploma is sent, typically 4 months after the end of term.

 - The new process for ordering a replacement diploma can be found on the Transcripts and Diplomas page under Requesting a Replacement Diploma.

 - The new process for requesting a Certificate of Degree Completion via email for non-registered students who need proof of graduation (before the end of the term) can be found on the Transcripts and Diplomas page under “Prove I graduated before degrees are posted”.